Professional Liability in Healthcare: Judgment No. 1018/2023 of the Court of Catanzaro

 Conclusion

-Ruling No. 1018/2023 of the Court of Catanzaro represents an important precedent in the field of healthcare responsibility, emphasizing the need for proper information and management of patients by healthcare facilities.
-Furthermore, it highlights the rights of family members in seeking fair compensation for the damages suffered as a result of the loss of a loved one.
+Judgment no. 1018/2023 of the Court of Catanzaro represents an important precedent in healthcare liability matters, emphasizing the need for proper information and patient management by healthcare facilities.
+Furthermore, it highlights the rights of family members to seek fair compensation for damages suffered as a result of the loss of a loved one.

 Bianucci Law Firm